 Wills, estates, and guarantees

 During this pandemic, it is understandable that people will want to get their estate plan finalized.
 We continue to offer this service.
 Our lawyers are available to draft wills, personal directives, and enduring power of attorney documents.
 In May 2020 there was a Ministerial Order that allows video witnessing.
-This is available until around July 15, 2020.
+This is available beyond the year 2020.
 Video witnessing is only allowed when both people are able to hear, see, and communicate in real time.
 Of course, our office is still accommodating face-to-face witnessing, which entails one brief visit.
 Video and in-person witnessing is available for wills, enduring power of attorneys, personal directives, and guarantees.
 Because banks are still open, our legal staff continues to settle estate matters.

 Incorporation / business